rteoh/shared_memory_process_cpsc351/README.md

 aaronjimenez97@csu.fullerton.edu

-Contribution: Implemented code on recv.cpp and sender.cpp
+Contribution: Implemented code on main.cpp

 ## How to execute program

-1. First cd into the directory of the program and and compile it by typing: make
+1. First cd into the directory of the program and
-2. Run the programs by typing ./sender <FILE> and ./recv
+2. Compile it by typing 'make' in terminal
+3. Type './main' in terminal
+4. You will then be asked to type in your desired memory size and page size.
+5. The program will then run.